web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 ### IpcProvider

-The IPC provider is used in node.js dapps when running a local node.
+The IPC Provider could be used in node.js dapps when running a local node.
 And it provide the most secure connection.

-The `socketOptions` parameter is of type `SocketConstructorOpts`.
+It accepts a second parameter called `socketOptions`.
+And, its type is `SocketConstructorOpts`.
 See [here](https://microsoft.github.io/PowerBI-JavaScript/interfaces/_node_modules__types_node_net_d_._net_.socketconstructoropts.html) for full details.
 And here is its interface:

 ```ts
 // for more check: https://microsoft.github.io/PowerBI-JavaScript/interfaces/_node_modules__types_node_net_d_._net_.socketconstructoropts.html